-The depth and breadth of her work is evidenced by international, national and local representation of a wide range of clients, including institutional investors, developers, multi-national corporations, REITs, nonprofits, public entities and individual entrepreneurs.
-She is experienced in the formation of various business entities necessary to acquire and develop real property on behalf of her clients, and frequently assists Munger Tolles corporate lawyers on all real estate aspects of corporate transactions.
-She has extensive knowledge of the legal principles concerning mortgage-backed securities, and has closed billions of dollars of CMBS and collateralized debt transactions.
+The depth and breadth of Ms. Sanford's work includes international, national and local representation of a wide range of institutional investors, private equity firms, developers, multi-national corporations, REITs, foundations, nonprofits and individual entrepreneurs.
+She is experienced in the formation of various business entities necessary to acquire and develop real property on behalf of her clients.
+Her clients turn to her for their most complicated and sensitive deals.

 Ms. Sanford’s practice also focuses on real estate development and land use planning, including California Environmental Quality Act (CEQA) compliance and obtaining entitlements from local planning agencies.
-This work includes brownfield redevelopment and frequent interaction with consultants and environmental regulators on soil and groundwater remediation issues.
-She negotiates environmental indemnities and insurance for remediation costs and pollution liability.
 She regularly advises clients on the risk allocation and due diligence areas of all types of real property developments and transactions.

-Actively engaged in community affairs, Ms. Sanford is a mayoral appointee to the City of Los Angeles Board of Recreation and Parks Commissioners, which directly oversees operations, programming and maintenance of over 400 parks and 175 recreation centers within the city.
+Actively engaged in community affairs, Ms. Sanford served as a mayoral appointee to the City of Los Angeles Environmental Affairs Commission and the Board of Recreation and Parks Commissioners, which directly oversees operations, programming and maintenance of over 400 parks and 175 recreation centers within the city.
 This public service has helped Ms. Sanford develop a keen understanding of local government and the planning process.

-In addition to her role on the City of Los Angeles Board of Recreation and Parks Commission, Ms. Sanford serves on the board of trustees of her alma mater Whittier College, one of the most diverse liberal arts colleges in the country.
-In that capacity, she reviews all major institutional policies including academic programs and financial assets for the college.
+Ms. Sanford served on the board of trustees of her alma mater Whittier College, one of the most diverse liberal arts colleges in the country.
+In that capacity, she reviewed all major institutional policies including academic programs and financial assets for the college.

 She is a founder and former chair of the board of directors of the Los Angeles Neighborhood Land Trust, a nonprofit that converts blighted parcels of land into neighborhood parks, gardens and community centers.
 Its mission is that “every child should be able to walk to a park.”
-Ms. Sanford also serves on the executive committee of the Central City Association and the executive committee of the Real Estate Section of the Los Angeles County Bar, and previously served as president of the City of Los Angeles Environmental Affairs Commission.
+Ms. Sanford also serves on the executive committee of the Central City Association and the executive committee of the Real Estate Section of the Los Angeles County Bar Association.

 Ms. Sanford is a strong believer in diversifying the legal profession.
-She is founder and treasurer of For People of Color, Inc., a nonprofit dedicated to empowering students of color to attend law school and become attorneys.
-In addition, Ms. Sanford co-chairs the Munger Tolles Law Fellows Program, a unique program which assists students of diverse backgrounds who have recently graduated from college and plan to attend law school.
+She is founder and treasurer of For People of Color, Inc., a nonprofit dedicated to empowering students of color to become attorneys.
+In addition, Ms. Sanford co-chairs the Munger Tolles Fellows Program, a unique and comprehensive 10-month program that assists 30 to 40 students of color each year in breaking through traditional barriers to law school.